CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/workflows.md

 - missing required columns produce a structured error without discarding the upload
+- image identifiers are matched by filename stem without regard to letter case
 - unmatched rows are never silently imported; confirmed partial imports are visibly labeled with their counts
 - the dataset is available in a prepared, usable state for downstream training or validation